bln-kth/catturavideo/README.md

 # catturavideo
-This is api scripts for https://catturavideo.com/
+This is api scripts for https://catturavideo.com/, using Python 3.6 (or later)

 ### Info
 >This is Open Source and it´s free to use or change.\